Culture of Florida: Music

 Florida is the birthplace of Southern Rock.
 Bands such as Lynyrd Skynyrd, Molly Hatchet, The Allman Brothers all hailed from Northern Florida.
 The Outlaws hailed from Tampa Bay.

 Florida is home to several unique music subgenres including Freestyle Florida breaks and Miami bass.

 Since the 90s, Miami has made a name in the world of electronic, rap, and reggaeton music.
 Miami Music Week, founded in 2010, is an annual electronic music event that gathers top EDM artists around the world.
 It is considered an institution in EDM.
 Some of the notable subgenres that participate at this event are Deep House, Techno, and Techno House.
 Other notable artists from Florida include Tom Petty, K.C. and the Sunshine Band, Less than Jake, Rabbit in the Moon, Company B, Expose, Stevie B and Will to Power.

 Religion

-According to the Pew Research Center's Religious Landscape Study, Florida's populations is 70% Christian (the largest sect of which is "Evangelical Protestant"), 6% non-Christian, and 24% "No Religion" or "Nothing in Particular."
+According to the Pew Research Center's Religious Landscape Study, Florida's population is 70% Christian (the largest sect of which is "Evangelical Protestant"), 6% non-Christian, and 24% "No Religion" or "Nothing in Particular."
 The latter categories, according to the same study, are rising over time, which is consistent with trends nationwide.